 You can further control the styling of the text using various toggles, to turn different style options on or off.
-The four style options on the right side control the case of the text, and which characters are upper case and which are lower case.
+The four style options on the right side control which characters are uppercase and which are lowercase.
 Only one of those four options can be enabled at a time.